The Freewoman

 Although its circulation probably never exceeded 200, The Freewoman had a significant influence in Modernist circles.
-Among its contributors were Rebecca West, H. G. Wells, Edward Carpenter, and Guy Aldred.
+Among its contributors were Rebecca West, Bessie Drysdale, H. G. Wells, Edward Carpenter, and Guy Aldred.

 In March 1912 Gawthorpe resigned due to poor health and disagreements with Marsden.
 In September 1912, W H Smith refused to carry The Freewoman, and in October 1912, the journal folded.
 In June 1913 Marsden started The New Freewoman, which was concerned more with literary modernism than feminism and was funded by Harriet Shaw Weaver.
 In 1914, The New Freewoman became The Egoist.

 Creation of The Freewoman

 The Freewoman was a feminist journal/newspaper published during the early twentieth century in Great Britain.
 Dora Marsden founded The Freewoman in November 1911, and her co-editor was Mary Gawthorpe.
 Marsden relied on Gawthorpe's name and influence in feminist society to give the paper credibility and popularity.
 The paper was rooted in more radical feminist ideals that stretched beyond suffrage.
 Marsden focused the paper around the discussion of sex and the idea of being sexual, which aroused controversy amongst readers.
 After the first issue of The Freewoman was published, numerous female readers who had grown up during the Victorian era of feminism, thought the views presented did not reflect their ideals of feminism.
 One of their main objections was the paper's open discussions and references to sex.

 The first issue of the paper stated its intention to represent the feminist movement through intellectual thought by contemporary feminists.
 It touched on issues of marriage, motherhood, sexuality, women's rights, and the domestic man.
 Some believed that its radical approach exceeded early twentieth century attitudes; however, its influence amongst the feminist and sexual radicals was greater than its small circulation implied.